FactorySimPy/FactorySimPy/docs/index.md

 # Discrete event Simulation for Manufacturing
 ## Overview

-FactorySimPy is an opensource, python library for modeling and Discrete-event simulation of systems seen in manufacturing systems.
-This library has a canonical set of components that are seen in a typical manufacturing setting like processors with processing delay, Joints that pack together  incoming items from different other components, etc. These components' behaviour is pre-built and configurable.
-User has to provide the model structure and the component parameters to run the simulation model.
-User can include new features by deriving from the existing classes.
-This library is built on SimPy 4 and supports as fast as possible and real-time simulation.
+FactorySimPy is an open-source Python library for modeling and discrete-event simulation (DES) of manufacturing systems.
+It provides a well-defined set of canonical components commonly found in a manufacturing setting—such as processors with configurable processing delays, joints that packs/joins items from multiple inputs, buffers that operate as FIFO queues, etc. These components come with pre-built behavior that is easily configurable, enabling users to rapidly construct simulation models.
-Currently, the library supports discrete flows only and is ideal for systems where the structure remains unchanged.
-We also plan to add support for material flow.
+To use the library, users define the structure of the system and specify the parameters for each component.
+The modular design allows users to extend functionality by subclassing existing components, making the library extensible and reusable.
+Built on top of SimPy 4, FactorySimPy supports both "as fast as possible" and real-time simulation modes.
+It is currently designed for discrete-item flow systems where the model structure remains fixed during the simulation.
+Future development plans include extending support to material flows.